 Some auto transportation companies have made a bad name for the industry, which is sad.
-It affects reliable companies like Nationwide Auto Transportation and others that strive to deliver excellent service.
+It affects reliable auto shippers companies like Nationwide Auto Transportation and others that strive to deliver excellent car relocation service.
 Auto transport insurance is always a daunting concern.
 As a legally authorized auto transport carrier, we carry the liability and cargo insurance required of us by the federal government.
 That means that the truck’s insurance should cover you for damages during the transportation.
 We also require that any companies that work with us have the required insurance before we book your car with them.

 When working with any car transport company, you want to know that your investment is protected.
 Here’s how you can do that.